tekknolagi/tekknolagi.github.com/_posts/2023-08-31-compiling-ml-models.md

         return out
 ```

+This means that for each of the children, we will use the *other child*'s data
+and (because of the chain rule) multiply it by the parent expression's `grad`.
-see what a nice translation of the math that is? get the derivative, apply the
+See what a nice translation of the math that is?
+Get the derivative, apply the
-chain rule, add to the grad.
+chain rule, add to the child's grad.

-now we have a function to do one step for one operation node, but we need to do
+Now we have a function to do one derivative step for one operation node, but we
-the whole graph.
+need to do the whole graph.

 but traversing a graph is not as simple as traversing a tree. you need to avoid
 visiting a node more than once and also guarantee that you visit child nodes